krypt0nn/flowerpot/README.md

 Read content of a block with provided hash.

-If block with such hash is not found - then `404` status with an empty body should be returned.
+If block with such hash is not found - then `404` status should be returned.

 ```ts
 type Response = object; // Standard block JSON format